-The Deputy Race Officer (DRO) or designate will monitor and record the Technical Marine Synopsis and Scheduled Marine Forecast for the race area (see Race Morning section above) when updated at 0400, 1030, 1600, and 2130.
-This information will be passed to the incoming DRO.
+The Deputy Race Officer (DRO) or designate will monitor and record the Technical Marine Synopsis and Scheduled Marine Forecast for the race area (see Race Morning section above) when updated.
+This information will be logged and passed to the incoming DRO.